coder-trev/emacs-config-26/README.md

 This is my emacs configuration setup

 # Requirements
-This emacs configuration is for emacs 24 or higher.
+This emacs configuration is for emacs 26.

 # Installation
 Just clone repository as ~/.emacs.d.
 When you start your emacs, emacs will download dependencies